Rheem Boiling / Kettling in Heat Exchanger

 Safety First: Turn off power and gas.
 Allow the heater to cool completely before touching plumbing.

-• Check and improve flow: Clean the filter, ensure pump is at proper speed, and verify all valves to and from the heater are fully open.
+• Check and improve flow: Clean the filter, ensure the pump is at the proper speed, and verify all valves to and from the heater are fully open.

 • Bleed air: If the system has air bleeders, open them to release trapped air.
 Ensure the pump is fully primed.

-• Inspect bypass settings: Adjust internal/external bypass per Rheem instructions to ensure sufficient flow through the exchanger.
+• Inspect bypass settings: Adjust internal/external bypass according to Rheem instructions to ensure sufficient flow through the exchanger.

-• Schedule descaling: Persistent kettling usually indicates scale.
+• Schedule descaling: Persistent kettling usually indicates scale buildup.
 Have a professional chemically descale or, if necessary, replace the heat exchanger.

 Advertisements